avian2/spectrumwars/docs/implementation.rst

   or worse.
 Current implementation is only a working demonstration of the class interface that is exposed to players.

+* I believe that in the final user interface for this game, it is crucial that both console log of the running game and the visualized timeline are presented to each player.
+Without this kind of feedback it is very hard to develop a working algorith.

 * There is no concept of radio power usage, battery level, etc. as discussed in the original design document.
 I believe these are unnecessary complications and in any case would only be simulated since radios always run on external